 It’s a happening thing!

-I gave up on the literary agents.
+JULY 2020: I gave up on the literary agents for Evolution Device.
 They didn’t seem to get my concept, much less find it interesting enough to ask for more.
 So I started querying publishers directly.
 All rejects, of course, except…

 “Evolution Device is a kind of hymn to the origins of rock in the early 1970s.
 But it is also a love story between a man, a woman, and a guitar.
 The woman in the story is a Muse, corporeal and ephemeral.
 She can be both and, quite naturally, she can also fall in love.